hannahfarkas/hannahfarkas.github.io/projects.md

 </details>

-### The Economic Value of Weather Forecasts: A Quantitative Systematic Literature Review
-With Manuel Linsenmeier, Marta Talevi, Paolo Avner, Bramka Arga Jafino, and Moussa Sidibe

 ### When the Credit Dries Up: Examining the Effect of Water Utility Surcharges on Consumer Credit
 With Steve Ramos